Artistic Director //

 Known for his virtuosity and probing musicianship, violinist James Ehnes has performed in over 30 countries on five continents, appearing regularly in the world’s great concert halls and with many of the most celebrated orchestras and conductors.

-In the 2012-2013 season James performs in the United States, Canada, the United Kingdom, Sweden, Germany, the Netherlands, France, Australia and New Zealand.
-Season highlights include the Brahms Concerto with Valery Gergiev and the London Symphony Orchestra at New York’s Avery Fisher Hall, a tour to the far north of Canada with the National Arts Centre Orchestra, a solo violin recital at the Aix-en-Provence Easter Festival, and return engagements with the Philharmonia, Rotterdam Philharmonic, and London, San Francisco, St. Louis, Toronto, Gothenburg and City of Birmingham Symphony Orchestras.
+In the 2013-2014 season James performs in the United States, Canada, the United Kingdom, Russia, Israel, Belgium, Norway, Germany, the Netherlands, France, and Australia.
+Season highlights include concerts with the Chicago Symphony, Philadelphia Orchestra, orchestre symphonique de Montréal, Toronto Symphony, and a three-week residency in Melbourne, as well as performances in London, Paris, Berlin, Leipzig, Brussels, Prague, Tel Aviv, and Moscow.
 An avid chamber musician, Ehnes will tour with his string quartet, the Ehnes Quartet, and lead the winter and summer festivals of the Seattle Chamber Music Society, where he is the Artistic Director.

-James Ehnes has an extensive discography of over 25 recordings featuring music ranging from J.S.
+James Ehnes has an extensive discography of over 30 recordings featuring music ranging from J.S.
 Bach to John Adams.
-Recent releases include two CD’s of the music of Béla Bartók as well as a recording of Tchaikovsky’s complete works for violin.
-His recordings have been honored with many international awards and prizes, including a Grammy, a Gramophone, and 6 Juno Awards.
+Recent projects include a disc featuring concertos by Britten and Shostakovich, three CDs of the music of Béla Bartók as well as a recording of Tchaikovsky’s complete oeuvre for violin.
+Upcoming releases include a double CD of the complete violin works by Prokofiev and a recording of Khachaturian’s Violin Concerto paired with Shostakovich’s String Quartets Nos.
+7 & 8.
+His recordings have been honored with many international awards and prizes, including a Grammy, a Gramophone, and 7 Juno Awards.

 James Ehnes plays the “Marsick” Stradivarius of 1715.
 He currently lives in Bradenton, Florida with his wife and daughter.